hekonsek/aws-lambda-recipes/watson_keywords.md

     make
     WATSON_USERNAME=myUserName WATSON_PASSWORD=myPassword serverless deploy

+Where `WATSON_USERNAME` and `WATSON_PASSWORD` are Watson credentials associated with your IBM Bluemix account.
+The default name of the function is `watson-nlu-dev-analyze`.

-To invoke function analyzing submitted text, execute the `watson-nlu-dev-analyze` function using AWS cli tool:
+To analyze text keywords, execute the `watson-nlu-dev-analyze` function and send appropriate event using AWS cli tool:

     $ aws lambda invoke --function-name watson-nlu-dev-analyze --payload \
     '{"watsonCommand": {"text": "I enjoy brazillian jiu-jitsu.", "language": "en", "features": {"keywords":{}}}}' \